 One of my favorite tricks for easy entertaining is to purchase a high quality store bought item and dress it up with a little homemade touch.
 I’ve been known to buy a dessert like ice cream or chocolate cake, then add a drizzle of homemade raspberry sauce to make it extra special.
 Best of all, this easy sauce can be made in minutes and keeps for days in the fridge.

-After the raspberries are cooked, the sugar and jam are added to the mix.
-The cornstarch goes in at the end as a thickening agent.
-In just 15 minutes you can have raspberry sauce that’s ready to be used in countless ways!
+To make this raspberry sauce recipe, first place your frozen raspberries in a pan or saucepan and cook them until they thaw.
+After the raspberries cook, add the sugar and jam to the raspberries.
+Bring everything to a simmer.
+Finally, a little cornstarch mixed with water goes in at the end as a thickening agent.
+In just 15 minutes you can have raspberry sauce that you can use in countless ways!

 - Yogurt